Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients

-{{ \bf Existence and uniqueness results for It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients} {\footnote{This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(NRF-2017R1D1A1B03035632).}}\\ \\
+{{ \bf Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients} {\footnote{This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(NRF-2017R1D1A1B03035632).}}\\ \\

 {\bf Haesung Lee}, {\bf Gerald Trutnau} }\\